sky-2002/sky-2002.github.io/docs/_posts/2023-08-26-Week-11-12-13-Recent-Updates.markdown

 **<u>End-2-End Extraction</u>** - This time this takes depends on the number of triples that are extracted from the sentence that is passed to this.
 If we consider around 5 triples per sentence(considering long sentences), it takes around `25 seconds` on an average.
 This is justifiable as each triples has 2 entities and 1 predicate, so as per previous points, REBEL takes around `0.5 seconds`, then we need around  `2.26 x 2 = 4.52 seconds` for entity linking.
 So, it adds up to about **`5 seconds` per triple**.

-To understand the time taken for this end-2-end process, we need to get some insights into the lengths of the wikipedia texts, sentences etc. Below is a plot of the distribution of sentence lengths in terms of words:
+To understand the time taken for this end-2-end process, we need to get some insights into the lengths of the wikipedia texts, sentences etc. Below is a plot of the distribution of sentence lengths in terms of words(analysed over some wiki pages):
 <img src="/assets/images/sentence_length_dist_words.png">
 The mean length of a sentence is about `26 words`.
 There is a high chance that such sentences contain more triples.
 And thus, more time to process.